Rajureddy07/Rajureddy07/README.md

-- 👋 Hi, I’m @Rajureddy07
+- 👋 Hi, I’m Rajasekhar
 - 👀 I’m interested to build new ideas
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 8431542546
 - 😄 Pronouns: ...